-Ife is world famous for its art.
-Between 700 and 900 A.D. the city began to develop as a major artistic center.
-By the 12th Century Ife artists were creating bronze, stone, and terracotta sculptures, some of which are found today in museums in Nigeria, Europe, and North America.
+Ile Ife, or Ife, is an ancient Yoruba city in southwestern Nigeria famous for its art.
+Between 700 and 900 A.D., the Ife began to develop as an important artistic center.
+By the 12th Century, its artists were creating bronze, stone, and terracotta sculptures, some of which are found today in museums in Nigeria, Europe, and North America.
 The artistic production of Ife began to wane in the 1500s as political power and wealth shifted to neighboring kingdoms such as Benin and Oyo.

 Ife was founded around 500 B.C. and is the oldest Yoruba city.
 It is presently part of Osun State and has an estimated population of 501,000 people.
 Ife is a prominent regional agricultural center for a surrounding area that produces vegetables, grain cacao, tobacco, and cotton.
 Ife is home to the Natural History Museum of Nigeria, and Obafemi Awolowo University (OAU), one of the leading academic institutions in West Africa, named in honor of Chief Jeremiah Obafemi Awolowo (1909-1987), eminent nationalist, and one of modern Nigeria’s distinguished founders.

 Ile Ife is where the Yoruba believe the gods descended to earth and civilization began.
 The name Ile Ife means place of dispersion.
 According to Yoruba tradition, Ife was founded by the deities Oduduwa and Obatala when they created the world.
 Obatala fashioned the first humans out of clay, while Oduduwa became the first divine king of the Yoruba people.